mickey1356/acoustic_reliefs/README.md

 ## Abstract

-We present a framework to optimize and generate *Acoustic Reliefs* acoustic diffusers that not only perform well acoustically in scattering sound uniformly in all directions, but are also visually interesting and can approximate user-provided images.
+We present a framework to optimize and generate *Acoustic Reliefs*: Acoustic diffusers that not only perform well acoustically in scattering sound uniformly in all directions, but are also visually interesting and can approximate user-provided images.
 To this end, we develop a differentiable acoustics simulator based on the boundary element method, and integrate it with a differentiable renderer coupled with a vision model to jointly optimize for acoustics, appearance, and fabrication constraints at the same time.
 We generate various examples and fabricate two room-scale reliefs.
 The result is a validated simulation and optimization scheme for generating acoustic reliefs whose appearances can be guided by a provided image.

 ## Examples